• Skip to primary navigation

 Borscht Soup

-European popular dish in deep red color made with beetroot, cabbage, tomato, white potatoes, carrot and beans.
+European cuisine is known for its hearty and comforting soups, and one popular dish that perfectly embodies this reputation is a vibrant soup made with beetroot, cabbage, tomato, white potatoes, carrot and beans.
+This nutritious and flavorful soup is not only delicious but also packed with essential vitamins and minerals.
 Learn how to make healthy and flavorful dish for your weeknight dinner.

 Borscht Soup Recipe